 4. How Do I Register for a Training?

-Find the training you want to participate in on the Outdoor Ring Calendar.
+Find the training you want to participate in on the Outdoor or Indoor Ring Calendar.

 If you are unable to attend the training, please remove your name from the Calendar.

-5. How Do I Register and Pay for Cindy’s Intermediate to Advanced Agility?
+5. How Do I Register and Pay for Cindy Stewart’ s Agility Classes?

-Find the class you want to participate in on the Outdoor Ring Calendar.
+Find the class you want to participate in on the Outdoor or Indoor Ring Calendar.

 Put your name in a slot for every week the class meets.
-(The number of slots equals the number of working spots available for this class).
-If you are unable to attend a weekly session, do not put your name on the calendar for that week of the class.
+The number of slots equals the number of working spots available for this class.
+If you are unable to attend a session, please remove your name from the Ring Calendar for that week.

 The fee for these classes is paid in full prior to the start of the class.
 There are no refunds for missed sessions.

 Please do NOT pay in cash.
-Make checks out to CATS.
-Leave your check in the CATS locker in the MHS training room where it will be picked up by Heidi Konesko, our CATS Treasurer OR mail it to: CATS, c/o Monadnock Humane Society, 101 West Swanzey Road, Swanzey, NH 03446.
+Make checks out to CATS; indicate the name of the class on the check.
+Leave your check in the CATS locker in the MHS training room where it will be picked up by Gretchen Gordon, our CATS Treasurer OR mail it to: CATS, c/o Monadnock Humane Society, 101 West Swanzey Road, Swanzey, NH 03446.

-6. How Do I Register and Pay for Lynn’s Distance Classes?
+6. How Do I Register and Pay for Lynn Smitley’s Distance Classes?

-Find the weekly session for the class you want to participate in on the Outdoor Ring Calendar.
+Find the weekly session for the class you want to participate in on the Outdoor or Indoor Ring Calendar.

-Classes which last for a pre-set number of weeks are not drop-in and have a class fee which you are asked to pay in full upfront.
+Classes which last for a pre-set number of weeks are not drop-in.
+They have a class fee ($10/session) which you are asked to pay in full upfront.
 There are no refunds for missed sessions.
-Fees for these classes are calculated by multiplying the number of times the class meets each week (# of weekly sessions) x $10/session.

 Trainings are generally free.
 Income from class fees is split 50/50 between the instructor and CATS.
 The 50% that goes to CATS is used to help fund the things we need to keep the Club going – for example, buying new agility equipment, monthly MHS rental, repairs, grass seed and fertilizer, TP for the Porta-Potty, fencing and tarps, batteries for the microphone, erasable markers for the white board, tie-downs for the tent, etc.

-If you’re wondering about things like, “Is your class right for my dog and me?”
-“May I get on your wait list?” – contact the instructor.
+If you’re wondering about things like, “Is your class right for my dog and me?” – contact the instructor.